-Cluster 27 Number of survey participants in cluster: 41 Number of GB people represented (1997): 64,000
+Cluster 27 Number of survey participants in cluster: 41 Number of GB people represented (1997): 64,000 with friends and family.
+She also orders groceries online.
+Barbara has rheumatoid arthritis.
+She uses a walking stick.

 Barbara is single and works part-time from home.
 She likes going to the cinema and sewing but now finds sewing difficult due to her arthritis.
+She uses a computer in her work and to communicate